Skip to main content

 Before export, CareBids runs a built-in check that flags common weaknesses: occupancy assumptions that look unrealistic, staffing costs below plausible rota minimums, pre-occupancy periods that are too short, and fee rate assumptions outside typical LA framework ranges.
 You see the issues before Ofsted does.

 One profile.
-Two compliant documents.
+Two documents to review together.

 The business plan and Statement of Purpose generated from the same source